datacentricdesign/iob22/assignments/05-covid-dashboard/step2.md

         return response.json()
 ```

-if it fails, it would be practical to get some information about the error.
+If it fails, it would be practical to get some information about the error.
 This can be done by printing the HTTP response status.
 Then we would finish by return an empty JSON object.

 ```python
         # Log the error message